Powered by AppSignal & Oban Pro

 IsabelleClientFull

 IsabelleClientFull is the process-owning client.
-It wraps the stateful client in a GenServer, so many Elixir processes can share one Isabelle connection without racing on socket reads and writes.
+It wraps the stateful client in a GenServer, so many Elixir processes can share one Isabelle connection without racing on socket reads.

 Setup